ankaAR/bestiario5e/_creatures/ettin.md

 armor_class: "12 (armadura natural)"
 ---

-***Two Heads.*** The ettin has advantage on Wisdom (Perception) checks and on saving throws against being cegado, hechizado, ensordecido, asustado, stunned, and knocked unconscious.
+***Two Heads.*** The ettin has advantage en tiradas de Sabiduría (Percepción) and on saving throws against being cegado, hechizado, ensordecido, asustado, stunned, and knocked unconscious.

 ***Wakeful.*** When one of the ettin's heads is asleep, its other head is awake.